Vladimir Putin

-During Putin's initial presidential tenure, the Russian economy grew on average by seven percent per year as a result of economic reforms and a fivefold increase in the price of oil and gas.
+During Putin's initial presidential tenure, the Russian economy grew on average by seven percent per year as a result of several economic reforms and a fivefold increase in the price of oil and gas.
 Additionally, Putin led Russia in a conflict against Chechen separatists, re-establishing federal control over the region.
-While serving as prime minister under Medvedev, he oversaw the Russian invasion and occupation of Georgia, alongside enacting military and police reforms.
+While serving as prime minister under Medvedev, he oversaw the Russo-Georgian War, alongside enacting military and police reforms.
 In his third presidential term, Russia occupied and annexed Crimea as well as supported a war in eastern Ukraine through several military incursions, resulting in international sanctions, which, together with a drop in oil prices on the international markets, led to the financial crisis in Russia.
-Additionally, he ordered a military intervention in Syria to support his ally, Syrian dictator Bashar al-Assad, during the Syrian civil war.
+Additionally, he ordered a military intervention in Syria to support his ally, President Bashar al-Assad, during the Syrian civil war.
+In April 2021, after a referendum, he signed constitutional amendments into law that included one allowing him to run for reelection twice more, potentially extending his presidency to 2036.
 In February 2022, during his fourth presidential term, Putin launched a full-scale invasion of Ukraine, which prompted international condemnation and led to expanded sanctions.
 In September 2022, he announced a partial mobilization and forcibly annexed four Ukrainian oblasts into Russia.
 In March 2023, the International Criminal Court issued an arrest warrant for Putin for war crimes related to his alleged criminal responsibility for illegal child abductions during the war.
-In April 2021, after a referendum, he signed constitutional amendments into law that included one allowing him to run for reelection twice more, potentially extending his presidency to 2036.
-In March 2024, he was reelected to another term.
+In March 2024, he was reelected to another term in an election beset by record levels of fraud.

 Under Putin's rule, the Russian political system has been transformed into an authoritarian dictatorship with a personality cult.
 His rule has been marked by endemic corruption and widespread human rights violations, including the imprisonment and suppression of political opponents, intimidation and censorship of independent media in Russia, and a lack of free and fair elections.
 Russia has consistently received very low scores on Transparency International's Corruption Perceptions Index, The Economist Democracy Index, Freedom House's Freedom in the World index, and the Reporters Without Borders' World Press Freedom Index.